Shannon Airport recognises its responsibility to minimise the impact of the

 Accredited laboratories test all water samples and results are submitted to

-the Safety & Environmental Dept. for review and comment.
+the Safety Compliance & Environmental Dept. for review and comment.

 Shannon Airport is committed to the minimisation of noise disturbance